 The DREAM Act is bipartisan immigration reform legislation that specifically targets the unfortunate situation that many young undocumented people endure.
 Young people who were brought to the United States by their parents unlawfully, have no way to obtain legal residency and are forced into a life that is severely marginalized by their lack of legal status.
 The DREAM Act addresses this tragedy by giving these individuals a path to legal status based on meeting certain conditions.

-The latest version of the DREAM Act, also known as the Development, Relief, and Education for Alien Minors Act, was introduced on May 11, 2011, in the Senate (S. 952) by Sen. Dick Durbin (D-IL) and 32 fellow senators, and in the House of Representatives (H.R.
+The latest version of the DREAM Act, known formally as the Development, Relief, and Education for Alien Minors Act, was introduced on May 11, 2011, in the Senate (S. 952) by Sen. Dick Durbin (D-IL) and 32 fellow senators, and in the House of Representatives (H.R.
 1842) by Reps.
 Howard Berman (D-CA), Ileana Ros-Lehtinen (R-FL), and Lucille Roybal-Allard.

 How the DREAM Act Helps